+The Byzantine generals problem is a solution to erroneous or malicious nodes that pass wrong information.
+This allows the blockchain to continue running correctly despite the errors.
 Today, let's take a brief trip to antiquity.
-The Byzantine Empire was a part of the Roman Empire after it was split into two parts.
+The Byzantine Empire was part of the Roman Empire, after it was split into two parts.
 Byzantium (later Constantinople and Istanbul) was the capital.

 ✔️ Byzantine fault tolerance is used in blockchain technology to ensure that all nodes/miners come to the same agreement on which blocks are added to the chain.